sophisticated21/An-Analysis-of-House-Ads-Campaign-Effectiveness/README.md

 ## Data Retrieval
 In simple terms, the data retrieval process involves two steps:
 - Creating a Table: We define a structure in the PostgreSQL database to hold our marketing data, specifying what type of information each column contains (like text, dates, or true/false values).
-- Importing Data: We take a CSV file from our computer (/tmp/marketing.csv), which contains marketing data from DataCamp, and insert its contents into the database table we just created.
+- Importing Data: We take a CSV file from github, which contains marketing data from DataCamp, and insert its contents into the database table we just created.
 This makes the data ready for analysis and querying within the database.
 ```
 CREATE TABLE marketing (
     user_id VARCHAR(255),